longster/cP-Starter-Dark/README.md

-#cP Starter Style - Light
+#cP Starter Style - DARK

 cP Starter is a base style intended for designers, developers, server admins, resellers, and/or anyone who isn’t afraid to code.
 It is a professional, yet minimalistic approaches that can be used as is or adapted to match your company’s branding and logo.